Testing Symmetry for Bivariate Copulas using Bernstein Polynomials: Introduction

 The rest of this paper is structured as follows.
-In Section~\ref{sec: Tests}, new test statistics are presented and their asymptotic behaviours are examined.
-Section~\ref{sec:Multiplier} develops the empirical Bernstein copula process multiplier bootstrap ans its large sample behaviour .
+In Section~\ref{sec: Tests}, based on the empirical Bernstein copula, an extension of symmetry test statistics in~\cite{Genest2012} is proposed and their asymptotic behaviours are examined.
+Section~\ref{sec:Multiplier} develops the empirical Bernstein copula process multiplier bootstrap and its large sample behaviour.
 Simulation studies are carried out in Section~\ref{sec:Sim}.
-The Ocean data is analyzed using the proposed methodology in Section~\ref{sec: realdata}.
+Two real data applications are presented in Section~\ref{sec: realdata}.
 Some concluding remarks are given in Section~\ref{sec:conclusion}.
-Finally, the proofs are relegated in the \hyperlink{app}{Appendix}.
+Finally, the proofs are relegated in the \hyperlink{app}{Appendix} and the \textbf{R} code that was used in this article is available on \href{https://github.com/Tokkkk/EBC_SymmetryTest}{GitHub}.